The fall season's cooler temperatures and changing landscape colors set the stage for a fantastic time to visit the Texas Hill Country.

 explore the great outdoors

-Hiking, biking, birding or just a casual stroll are all positibilites in Fredericksburg during the fall.
-The area's outdoor trails and parks are filled with unique wildlife, scenic visitas and space to practice social distancing.
-You will need a reservation for the area's most popular outdoor attraction.
+Hiking, biking, birding or just a casual stroll are all possibilities in Fredericksburg during the fall.
+The area's outdoor trails and parks are filled with unique wildlife, scenic vistas and space to roam.
+You will need a reservation for Enchanted Rock State Natural Area, the area's most popular outdoor attraction.

 Try Texas Wine